Lucy Pearman: Stand up

 Pearman performed her first solo Edinburgh Fringe show in 2016.
 In 2017, she was nominated for Best Newcomer in the Edinburgh Comedy Awards and in 2019 she was nominated for Best Show at the Leicester Comedy Festival Awards.

 In 2018, The Scotsman described her show Fruit Loop as one of the most unusual comedy shows at the Edinburgh Fringe that year.

 Her shows involve music, clowning, character comedy, surrealism, audience interaction, props and puns.

 Television

-She has acted on TV since 2009, appearing in The Mind of Herbert Clunkerdunk, Mr Winner and The Bill, has acted in several short films, as well as writing and producing the short film The Baby.
+She has acted on TV since 2009, appearing in The Mind of Herbert Clunkerdunk, Mister Winner and The Bill, has acted in several short films, as well as writing and producing the short film The Baby.